akabanov/sneaky_bird_apps_template/README.md

 ### Slack

-Slack is used for CI/CD notifications.
+Slack is used to send build status notifications from Codemagic.

 [Create an account](https://slack.com/get-started) and install Slack application:

 ```shell